 Sensei: Literally any type of teacher.
 In this country many Zen teachers use the term Sensei rather than Roshi.

-Sesshin: A two- to seven-day period of intensive, strict zazen practice.
+Sesshin: A five- to seven-day period of intensive, strict zazen practice.
 The daily routine begins at 4:00 a.m. with wake-up and ends at 9:30 p.m.
 Two- to three-hour blocks of zazen and kinhin with dokusan end with teisho, chanting, meals, work periods and rest periods.

 Student: Someone who has made a formal commitment to practice Zen Buddhism with a particular teacher.